marcoms/ra-overlays/README.md

 ## Editing

-The source `tsp-gba-720p.af` file is available if you want to adjust things like grid and GBA logo opacity.
+The source `(device)-gba.af` files are available in the `src` directory if you want to adjust things like grid and GBA logo opacity.
 Just export to a PNG matching the filename you want to update, or you can name it something else, then duplicate one of the `.cfg` files and edit it to point to the new `.png` file you created.

 ## TODO

+- [x] TrimUI Brick
-- Other systems
+- [ ] Other systems